evilsoft/crocks/docs/src/pages/docs/crocks/Result.md

 map(prod, fromNumber('string'))
   .ap(fromNumber(5))
-//=> Err "string is not a valid number"
+//=> Err "The value given was not a valid number"

 Ok(prod)
   .ap(fromNumber(2))